First Pan-African Conference: Press coverage and local reception

 "On Monday, the 23d of July, the conference was invited to a five o'clock tea given by the Reform Cobden Club of London in honor of the delegates, at its headquarters in the St. Ermin Hotel, one of the most elegant in the city.
 Several members of Parliament and other notables were present.
 A splendid repast was served, and for two hours the delegates were delightfully entertained by the members and friends of the club.

 At 5 o'clock on Tuesday a tea was given in our honor by the late Dr. Creighton, Lord Bishop of London, at his stately palace at Fulham, which has been occupied by the Bishops of London since the fifteenth century.
 On our arrival at the palace we found his Lordship and one or two other Bishops, with their wives and daughters, waiting to greet us.
-After a magnificent repast had been served we were conducted through the extensive grounds which surround the palace....
+After a magnificent repast had been served we were conducted through the extensive grounds which surround the palace.
+Prof. DuBois, M. Benito Sylvain, Messrs.
+Downing and Calloway, Miss Jones and others moved about the palace and grounds with an ease and elegance that was surprising; one would have thought they were "to the manor born."
+We found the Lord Bishop not only a brilliant scholar and profound thinker, but an affable Christian gentleman.
+I am sure our visit to the palace will be long remembered by the delegates as one of the most pleasant in their history.

 Through the kindness of Mr. Clark, a member of Parliament, we were invited to tea on Wednesday, at 5 o'clock, on the Terrace of Parliament.
 After the tea the male members of our party were admitted to the House of Commons, which is considered quite an honor; indeed, the visit to the House of Parliament and tea on the Terrace was the crowning honor of the series.
 Great credit is due our genial secretary, Mr. H. Sylvester Williams, for these social functions.

 Miss Catherine Impey, of London, said she was glad to come in contact with the class of Negroes that composed the Pan-African Conference, and wished that the best and most cultured would visit England and meet her citizens of noble birth, that the adverse opinion which had been created against them in some quarters of late by their enemies might be changed."